 Property tax lien auctions and sales are only legal in some states in the United States.
 Each state has its cap for the maximum interest that the new lien owner can earn in interest.
-It’s best to research what the laws and regulations are in your particular country or city to make sure you’re following the rules to earn the best ROI on your investment.
+It’s best to research the laws and regulations in your particular country or city to make sure you’re following the rules to earn the best ROI on your investment.

 How to Invest in Property Tax Liens

 Property tax liens are bought just like actual properties at auctions.
 These can be in-person or at an online auction, depending on each property’s situation.
 There are two ways to bid on the property: You can either bid to make the interest rate for the property go down or bid up on a premium you plan to pay for it.
 The lien gives the lien to the investor who can either accept the lowest interest rate or pay the best premium.